Azure/iot-plugandplay-models-tools/clients/dotnet/readme.md

 ## Microsoft IoT Models Repository CLI

-This solution includes a CLI project `Azure.Iot.ModelsRepository.CLI` to interact with local and remote repositories.
+This solution includes a CLI project `Microsoft.IoT.ModelsRepository.CLI` to interact with local and remote repositories.

 ### Install dmr-client